-- The Country's development and its SDGs development targets made in progress and were e mapped against and linked with priorities, road maps, and a monitoring and evaluation framework. - The full monitoring and evaluation of Somalia's progress in implementing resilience projects at national, regional and global agenda levels is not efficient and possible due to weak statistical systems. - SDG-specific baselines, targets, and indicators are notably lacking from the NDP-9's result framework. - similar challenges are existing IDDRSI and resilience project in CPP Somalia which lacks baselines and targets, in which The Federal Government of Somalia considers very important to be undertaken " a Baseline Survey - FGS ensured that IGAD regional projects and programmes provide capacity building opportunities to communities at local, sub-national, and cross-border areas and use existing public and traditional institutional structures.
+- The full monitoring and evaluation of Somalia's progress in implementing resilience projects at national, regional and global agenda levels is not efficient and possible due to weak statistical systems. - SDG-specific baselines, targets, and indicators are notably lacking from the NDP-9's result framework. - similar challenges are existing IDDRSI and resilience project in CPP Somalia which lacks baselines and targets, in which The Federal Government of Somalia considers very important to be undertaken "" a Baseline Survey for the M&E of the Resilience Project in CPP Somalia and Preparing Associated Tool for Data Collection" - FGS ensured that IGAD regional projects and programmes provide capacity building opportunities to communities at local, sub-national, and cross-border areas and use existing public and traditional institutional structures.

-Regional Initiatives toward Resilience
+Initiatives and Progress toward Resilience

-- Programming of Resilience in the Country - Regional Initiatives: - Horn of Africa Initiatives; - (Economic, Infrastructure, Social and Human Development) - IGAD Drought Disaster Resilience and Sustainability Initiative (IDDRSI) - IGAD Clusters - Cluster Three: Mandera (Ethiopia, Kenya, Somalia) - Cluster Four: Dikhil (Ethiopia-Djibouti and Somalia) - Cluster Five: (Ethiopia-Djibouti and Somalia)
+- Progress on the Implementation of Recommendations of 14th PSC - Programming of Resilience in the Country - Regional Initiatives: - Horn of Africa Initiatives; - (Economic, Infrastructure, Social and Human Development) - IGAD Drought Disaster Resilience and Sustainability Initiative (IDDRSI) - IGAD Clusters - Cluster Three: Mandera (Ethiopia, Kenya, Somalia) - Cluster Four: Dikhil (Ethiopia-Djibouti and Somalia) - Cluster Five: (Ethiopia-Djibouti and Somalia)